effect-ts-app/docs/README.md

 - Mongo (WIP) (`mongo://`...): production ready, multi instance support
 - _adding your own is a piece of cake_

+(All of these are based on established community or vendor libraries)

 ### Transactions

-While basic transaction support for ACID operations is possible, it is recommended to design mutations in non corruptive ways.
+While basic transaction support for ACID operations is possible, it is often limited to one collection and perhaps 100 records at a time, therefore it is recommended to design mutations in non corruptive ways, and consider reconciliation options.

+e.g:

+- remove links before removing the actual record
+- design in a way where you can process batches

 ### Migrations